-Living in Madison, Wisconsin has had its ups and down… from weekly, wonderful and fresh Farmers Markets during the summer, to weather with a “real feel” of near 25 degrees below zero last winter.
-But it also has its specialness like my hometown in Westchester County, NY from its awesome, spot-on fall foliage and activities to its equally-charming surrounding small(er) towns.
+Living in Wisconsin has had its ups and down… from weekly, wonderful and fresh Farmers Markets during the summer in Madison, to weather with a “real feel” of near 25 degrees below zero last winter.
+But it also has its specialness like my hometown in Westchester County, NY — from its awesome, spot-on Fall foliage and activities, to its equally-charming surrounding small(er) towns.

-The BF (yeah!
-I have one of those now <3) got a new car and wanted to really “drive it”, since we don’t drive very far during the week to work.
-We decided to visit a neighboring (45 min drive) town called Baraboo.
+The BF got a new car and wanted to really “drive it” since we don’t drive very far during the week to work.
+We decided to visit a neighboring town called Baraboo, about a 45-min drive from Madison’s far West side.
 Sound circus-like?

 If you said “yes, it sounds circus like”, then you’re right(!) because the city was the home of the Ringling Brothers from 1884 to 1917 which has since lead to its nickname, “Circus City”.

-I have a co-worker who I pinged for ideas on a quick tour-de-Baraboo and, while there isn’t much to see, I did find a couple gems that I just had to share.
+I have a co-worker who I pinged for ideas on a quick tour-de-Baraboo and, while it is a small town, I did find a couple gems that I just had to share.

 First and foremost… y’all know I live for pizza.
 One of the top recos from my co-worker was eating at a place called “Gem City“.
 Upon Googling, it looked like a definite Cheers/small-town bar… “AMAZING pan style pizza”?
 I was doubtful.